-On September 10, I’m proud to offer you another FREE, LIVE webinar on communication in multi-sector collaborations, thanks to Columbia University’s Mailman School of Public Health, and the Region 2 Public Health Training Center.
+I’m proud to offer you another FREE webinar on communication in multi-sector collaborations via Train.org.
+Thanks to Columbia University’s Mailman School of Public Health, and the Region 2 Public Health Training Center for inviting me back!

 Public health professionals are often tasked with bringing diverse stakeholders together to find common ground in practice and policy.
-It is essential in such collaborative efforts to be able to build on commonalities, and communicate across differences, recognizing various stakeholders’ goals, assumptions, and approaches.
+In these cases, it’s essential to be able to build on commonalities, and communicate across differences, recognizing various stakeholders’ goals, assumptions, and approaches.

 You’ll have the opportunity to explore the main challenges in successful cross-sector communication.
 You’ll examine how communicating with multisector partners contrasts with communicating with a public health audience.
 And you’ll learn the steps for building bridges to potential collaborators.